MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-overview.md

 ## Privacy notice

-- Marketing and event registration forms do not use any cookies.
-The form visit and form submit interactions use [journey link tracking mechanism](real-time-marketing-link-tracking-mechanism) to get details about known users.
+- Marketing and event registration forms don't use any cookies.
+The form visit and form submit interactions use [journey link tracking mechanism](real-time-marketing-link-tracking-mechanics.md) to get details about known users.

 ## Next steps